-Model: BBB Model Owner: Director, XYZ
+Model: BBB Model

+Owner: Director, XYZ

-Users: Senior actuarial analist - BC Main Purpose: Valuation of actuarial chilities
+Users: Senior actuarial analyst - ABC

+Main Purpose: Valuation of actuarial liabilities

-Other Purposes: Regulatory capital based actuarial liabilities
+Other Purposes: Regulatory capital based on actuarial liabilities

-Determining Severity and Likel nood
+Determining Severity and Likelihood

-Questions Response Review & Analysis Score What is the ratio of product a act liabilities/total act liabilities?
-20% High >10% Med 2-10% High Severity What is the main se?
-Valuation Low < 2% Directly impacts general ledger High What are the other uses?
-Regulatory capital Impacts reporting to regulator High pood What platform or software is used?
-AXIS In use for a number of years and well understood by actuarial staff Medium Likelihood What is the level of expertise of the users?
+Questions Response Review & Analysis Score od Severity What is the ratio of product line act liabilities?
+20% High >10% Med 2-10% Low < 2% High Severi What is the main use?
+Valuation Directly impacts general ledger High What are the other uses?
+Regulatory capital Impacts reporting to regulator High hood What platform or software is used?
+AXIS In use for a number of years and well understood by actuarial staff Medium Likeli What is the level of expertise of the users?
 There is a training program for the senior analysts.
 There is review by the director Agreed Low

-What is the quality of the documentation of the process, methodology and assumptions?
-Meets internal audit and S-OX standards Agreed Low Is there any manual manipulation necessary?
-Some manipulation of data for unexpected errors on the quarter- end Agreed Low Any model failures in the past three years?
-None Agreed Low
+What is the quality of the Meets internal Agreed Low

+documentation of the process, audit and S-OX

+methodology and assumptions? standards

+Is there any manual manipulation Some Agreed Low

+necessary? manipulation of

+data for

+unexpected errors

+on the quarter-

+end

+Any model failures in the past None Agreed Low

+three years?

-Overall Assessment: assessment is medium as the high severity is mitigated by the controls to reduce likelihood.
+Overall assessment: assessment is medium as the high severity is mitigated by the controls to reduce likelihood.

-Appendix 2: Annotated Bibliography
+Appendix 2: Bibliography